pastagang/pastagang/blog/bad-code-only/readme.md

 <br>

 Another reason is that whatever we perceive as "bad code" is usually more basic.
-"Good code" tends to be whatever is most impressive or complicated or "genius".
+"Good code" tends to be whatever is most impressive or "genius" or hard.
 Yes, good code is, by definition, hard to do, and bad code is easy.

 By writing bad code, you are writing code that is easy to copy and replicate and understand and react to, and edit.
-Sometimes I see really "good" live coders enter something [nudel](https://nudel.cc) and I see them work away in their little corner and no one touches their code or goes near, because no one else is good enough to understand it.
+Sometimes I see really "good" live coders enter something like [nudel](https://nudel.cc) and I see them work away in their little corner and no one touches their code or goes near, because no one else is good enough to understand it.

 Maybe one day our definitions of "good" and "bad" will flip but this is currently what they are.